 Contech designed the detention system with a series of internal orifice plates and weirs to control targeted release rates and drain down times specified by local drainage requirements.
 Using the detention system to control release rates in this way allowed Contech to place the StormFilter in a downstream configuration which provided the most economic treatment option.

 The highly limited footprint was a unique element of this project.
 The detention system underwent multiple design iterations until the final layout was acceptable.
-Pipe material requirements were also a unique element of this project, but having a poly coated CMP option allowed Contech to provide an underground detention system in an area where soil conditions sometimes prohibits the use of aluminized pipe.
+Having a polymer coated CMP option allowed Contech to provide an underground detention system in an area where soil conditions sometimes prohibits the use of aluminized pipe.

 Contech also provided a long-term life cycle analysis (25 years) for the StormFilter system to give the owner a better understanding of long-term maintenance cost of the system.